-These poems about places were originally posted on the AsianVoices Website (1997-2004), a site featuring poetry and fiction by young Asian writers.
-I’m now in the process of uploading an archived version of the works that had been published.
+These poems about places were originally posted on the AsianVoices Website (1997-2004), a site I ran featuring poetry and fiction by young Asian writers.
 As the AsianVoices website started in 1997, the year during which China regained sovereignty over Hong Kong, several of the poems deal with this historic event.

 Black oceans of people, bandaged in suits and ties

 At the same hour.
 A unity somewhere.

 One building casts back the reflection of another.